-We use the distribution of max STCS to assess the overall significance of the experiment and the significance of individual clusters: The significance is the proportion of labelings that had max STCS greater than or equal to maximum of the correct labeling.
-Put another way, if max STCS of the correct labeling is at or above the 95th percentile of the max STCS permutation distribution, the experiment is significant at α = 0.05.
-Also, any cluster in the observed image with size greater than the 95th percentile is the significant at α = 0.05.
-Because we have 1,000 labeling, 1,000 × 0.95 = 950, so the 950th largest max STCS will be our significance threshold.
+The distribution of max STCS is used to assess the overall significance of the experiment and the significance of individual clusters: The significance is the proportion of relabellings that had max STCS greater than or equal to the maximum STCS of the correct labelling.
+Put another way, if max STCS of the correct labelling is at or above the 95th percentile of the max STCS permutation distribution, the experiment is significant at $\alpha = 0.05$.
+Also, any cluster in the observed image with size greater than the 95th percentile is the significant at $\alpha = 0.05$.
+Since we have 1000 relabellings, $1000 \times 0.95 = 950$, so the 950th largest max STCS will be our significance threshold.